gekkekoe/esphome-ecodan-hp/README.md

     ```
 * Fill in `secrets.yaml` and copy the `ecodan-esphome.yaml` to your esphome folder and edit the values (*check GPO pins (uart: section), you might need to swap the pins in the config*)

-* Edit the following section in `ecodan-esphome.yaml` to match your configuration (esp board, zone1/zone2)
+* Edit the following section in `ecodan-esphome.yaml` to match your configuration (esp board, zone1/zone2, language, server control, enable debug)

 ```
 packages: